Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 She is on vacation in Switzerland.
-Lieselotte is 8.5 meters high and is made of wood and steel.
+Lieselotte is 8.5 m high and is made of wood and steel.
 She can be explored inside and outside, has a slide and a viewing platform.
 Parents can see directly onto the playground from the sun terrace of the Berghaus.

 Paragliders can be transported on mountain trips with the aerial cableway leading from Wengen to Männlichen.
-Cheap day tickets are available for this at the valley station
+Cheap day tickets are available for this at the valley station.

 Among the providers are for example:

 Männlichen is a popular starting point for smaller or larger cross-country flights.
 Pure gliding flights leading down to the valley station or as far as Lauterbrunnen are also very popular because of the impressive view.
 In winter it is even possible to take off in a south-westerly direction (steep west / south-west slope).